OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 ## 8. Example Manifests

 The manifest schema is versioned as `spatial.manifest@MAJOR.MINOR`, consistent with IDL profile scheme.

+The manifest schema is defined as the `spatial.manifest` profile.
+It uses the same `name@MAJOR.MINOR` convention as IDL profiles, and `spatial.manifest@1.4` is the canonical identifier for this specification.

 Manifests describe what a SpatialDDS node or dataset provides: **capabilities**, **coverage**, and **assets**.
 They are small JSON documents discoverable via the same bus or HTTP endpoints.